garrandall/popular-music-data/tracks/dangerous-meek-mill-jeremih-pnb-rock.md

 Grateful I had all the patience
 I know you going through some changes
 You taking pictures, know your angles
-Ooh, no we ain't perfect, but we damn close
+Oh, no we ain't perfect, but we damn close
-Ooh, you give me something I can't pay for
+Oh, you give me something I can't pay for

 No angel, but you got a halo